kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 <a href="#" id="chelsea">Load Chelsea FC Info &raquo;</a>
 {% endprism %}

-In the HTML, clicking on the `id="chelsea` element will load the content stored in the data attributes.
+In the HTML, clicking on the `id="chelsea` element will load the content stored in the data-attributes.

 {% prism markup %}
 <div